How does Lever for Change help philanthropists who want to give to social change causes?

 Who is involved in launching and operating Lever for Change?

 Although it has its own 501(c)3 status and has separate board oversight, Lever for Change is an affiliate of the MacArthur Foundation.
 Lever for Change’s four-year pilot is being funded with a $20 million grant from the John D. and Catherine T. MacArthur Foundation, a $5 million grant from the Bill & Melinda Gates Foundation, and a $5 million commitment from Lever for Change Board member Reid Hoffman, who has committed to provide an additional $5 million for technology support, as needed.

 Lever for Change board members include Julia Stasch, former President of the MacArthur Foundation, Reid Hoffman, founder of LinkedIn, and Dr. James Manyika, senior partner at McKinsey & Company.
 Stasch serves as Board Chair.
 Cecilia Conrad serves as the organization’s CEO; Conrad is currently a managing director at MacArthur and oversees 100&Change as well as the MacArthur Fellows program.

 What kinds of awards are philanthropists able to sponsor?

 Lever for Change focuses on competitions that will lead to groundbreaking social change at a deep scale.
 All competitions must offer a minimum of $10 million to selected applicants.
 There is no maximum grant size.
-Philanthropists have wide latitude to create an award that will achieve impact in their area of interest on a range of design dimensions, including issue-focus, geography, philanthropist recognition, judging criteria, final selection and others.
+Philanthropists have wide latitude to create an award that will achieve impact in their area of interest on a range of design dimensions, including issue-focus, geographic location, philanthropist recognition, judging criteria, and final selection.

-Will philanthropists be able to support for-profit social enterprises or impact investments?
+Are philanthropists able to support for-profit social enterprises or impact investments?

 Yes.
 Lever for Change competitions can be designed to include a range of organizational structures, including but not limited to: nonprofit 501(c)3 organizations, for-profit corporations, benefit corporations, limited liability companies, joint ventures, and partnerships.